 7.3 Committee Meetings:

 Committee meetings may be called by the Chair or Secretary, and may be held in person or online.
 The quorum for Committee meetings is 60% of Committee members.
 For officers that cannot attend, votes can be taken by proxy.
 Minutes of committee meetings will be made available to club members.

 All members will receive notice of meetings at least 7 days beforehand.
 Committee meetings will be open to any member of the club that wants to attend, who will be given the opportunity to speak but not vote.

 The club’s financial year runs from the 1st April to the 31st March.
 Membership fees will be set before the start of each financial year and will be based on all necessary expenditure for the year and building up a sinking fund for the club so that it has no more than one year’s worth of expenditure in reserve.

-Three cheque signatories will be nominated by the Committee (one to be the Treasurer).
-Signatories must not be related nor members of the same household.
+All payments will be signed by a minimum of two signatories.
+These must not be related nor members of the same household.

 All payments will be signed by two of the signatories.